GERMANY’S UNITY DAY

 TWO-STATE SOLUTION

-This also applies to the Middle East.
-Almost a year after Hamas’ terror attack on Israel and Israel’s military response, violence continues to grip the entire region.
-We are now witnessing even more dangerous escalations.
-Germany and Turkey may have different perspectives, but ultimately we are working towards the same goal: ending violence and suffering and preventing a widespread regional conflict.
-This means a ceasefire, the release of hostages, uninterrupted humanitarian aid, and a two-state solution.
-Right now, de-escalation is the priority.
-To this end, our governments will continue to work tirelessly in close cooperation with allies and key regional actors.
-This also applies to Armenia and Azerbaijan, as for the first time in a long while, we see a glimmer of hope for a lasting agreement.
+The situation in the Middle East remains dire, nearly a year after Hamas’ terror attack on Israel and Israel’s subsequent military response.
+Violence continues to engulf the region, with increasingly dangerous escalations.
+Although Germany and Turkey may have differing perspectives, both nations are united in their goal to end the violence and suffering, while preventing a wider regional conflict.
+This entails advocating for a ceasefire, the release of hostages, uninterrupted humanitarian aid, and a two-state solution.
+For now, de-escalation is the primary focus, and our governments will keep working closely with allies and key regional actors to achieve this.
+The situation also applies to Armenia and Azerbaijan, where, for the first time in years, there is hope for a lasting peace agreement.

 TURNING POINT FOR THE GERMAN PEOPLE